jyoungblood/slashbrag.com/README.md

 # The /brag Directory

-A collection of people with public /brag pages.
+A public directory for people with /brag pages.

 It's a place to browse people's work, find interesting builders, and increase the chance that all those impressive accomplishments get seen by the right people.